lotz84/chainFlyer/README.md

         ++ " satoshi."
 ```

-If you want to use this library with stack, add to stack.yaml the git repo location as below.
+If you want to use this library with stack, add to `stack.yaml` this repo location as below.

 ```yaml
 packages: